There is a terrible situation that I hope you never find yourself in as an online course creator. It goes a little something like this…

 Ready, Fire, Aim!

 I know it can seem counter-intuitive to try to sell something before you create it, but trust me on this.
 It is much better to pitch your idea for your course to your target audience, and find out they aren’t interested in it, than to spend significant amounts of time and money creating a course that no one buys from you.

 If no one shows interest in your course idea, simply test a different idea, or find a different target audience (sometimes you have a good idea, but you just presented it to the wrong people).
 Pitching a course on how to cook a great steak to a group of vegetarians, is an example of incongruence between course topic and target audience.

 Launching a pilot course works well too.
 Instead of trying working along to create what you think is the best and most complete version of your course, you get to involve students in that creation process.
 By the time you launch the improved and complete version of your course at full price, you’ll know that it will be a big hit because you created it based on the feedback and questions of your “beta testers”.

 Test your next online course idea

 Want to put your next online course idea to the test?
-Check out our free course How to Pre-Launch Your Pilot Course.
+Check out our free course on how to Pre-Launch your pilot course –

 This free course, taught by Aaron Morin (Lead Product Educator at Thinkific) will guide you through every step from choosing your course topic, to build a pre-launch email list, setting up a landing page and marketing your pilot course.